kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

-With `kwctl verify`, operators can verify them, and with  `kwctl inspect` (and other tools such as `crane manifest`), we can inspect the signatures.
+With `kwctl verify`, operators can verify them, and with  `kwctl inspect` (and other tools such as `crane manifest`), operators can inspect the signatures.
 We can keep using `kwctl pull` and `kwctl run` to test policies locally as in the past, plus now verify their signatures too.
 Once we are satisfied, [we can deploy Kubewarden PolicyServers so they enforce those signatures](TODO link to doc page on verification).
 And if we want, the